Saturday, November 2, 2024

 What I dislike about this motif is that the authors don't play fair.
 There's a double standard at work where the heroine should be accepted for herself (her intrinsic character!) while she and every other character in the book continually comments on the handsomeness of the hunk: ooh, his rock-hard abs.
 Isn't she lucky that he loves her for her soul while she gets to love him for his body?!

 Poor handsome hunk.
-(I have encountered the opposite--men who honestly seem to believe that they are owed a beautiful female companion because that is what men are wired to want; I generally don't feel bad for the women because I think they often know what they are signing up for.
+(I have encountered the opposite--men who honestly seem to believe that they are owed a beautiful female companion because that is what men are wired to want; I generally don't feel bad for the female companions because I think they often know what they are signing up for.
 But I don't envy them.)

 I do find it notable that traditional romances and, for that matter, lesbian romances, fret about the female protagonist's appearance far more than male/male romances.
 In male/male romances, even if one male is supposedly plain, the issue almost always falls into #3 above.